k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 1. Click on the <img src="D:\OneDrive - K2View\K2View-Academy-7.0\articles\15_web_services_and_graphit\17_Graphit\images\url-icon.png"></img> icon at the top Graphit Editor toolbar.
 2. At The **URL Parameters & Properties**  > **Input Parameter & Path** section, populate the "Debug Value" fields.
-3. Test the GraphIt by using either of the JSON, XML or CSV icons at the top toolbar.
+3. Test the Graphit by using either of the JSON, XML or CSV icons at the top toolbar.